BAZ A079: History

 In 2002 newly-formed Etalon Corporation ordered UkrAutobusProm institute to design a minibus heavily based on Tata LPT 613 chassis.
 The first prototype was assembled in Lviv the same year and presented at SIA-2002 summer exhibition in Kyiv.
 The first two buses were made in October at Boryspil Bus Factory opened earlier that month in Prolisky village near Kyiv.

 In April 2003 Etalon assembled their 100th A079.
 At SIA-2003 the complany presented a school bus version of the bus with 29 seats to comply with the state school bus program.
 A tour bus version debuted at next year's SIA-2004.

-At SIA-2005 the company unveiled an experimental three-axle BAZ A079.30 Etalon City and a deluxe coach BAZ A079.42 Etalon L. Neither of two went into production and while Etalon L worked in an non-regular transfer across southern Ukraine in 2006-2020 working for single company, Etalon City proceeded to switch several owners.
+At SIA-2005 the company unveiled an experimental three-axle BAZ A079.30 Etalon City and a deluxe coach BAZ A079.42 Etalon L. Neither of two went into production and while Etalon L worked in a non-regular transfer across southern Ukraine in 2006-2020 working for single company, Etalon City proceeded to switch several owners.
 At first worked in Sevastopol before being sold to Dubno in 2010, there it worked until 2018 when it was sold to Lutsk where it was abandoned.

 In 2005 BAZ assembled their 1000th A079, it was a school bus sent to Novohrad-Volynskyi (now Zviahel) at July 25.
 In November the model began to be assembled at Chernihiv Bus Factory alongside the one in Prolisky due to high demand.

 In 2006 A079 received a Euro-2 standard engine that caused minor changes to the driver's cabin and a new modification indexes.
 At SIA-2006 BAZ solemnly handed their 2000th A079 to its buyer.